2017-18 Sign-Up Information

 Students should choose their own roommates and fill out online Housing Selection forms for each unit type in which they are interested, unless they are applying for specialty housing (Foreign Languages House, fraternity houses, Honors House, Humanities House, Rose O'Neill House, Social Justice House, Summit Park, family housing).
-Deadlines for each housing unit are indicated on the Housing Selection form.
+The deadline for 1-, 2-, and 3-person units is 4 p.m. on March 6, 2017.
+The deadline for 4-person units is 4 p.m. on March 27.
 Group members should fill out a housing contract in MyDrury by the same deadlines listed on the Housing Selection form.

 For non-themed apartments, the Housing Office will confirm each group’s earned credit hours and rank the roommate groups from most earned hours to least earned hours.

 Groups then attend their designated housing sign-up night.
 At the sign-up nights, a large campus map will be posted so that students can easily see which units are available.
 Groups whose members submitted contracts will be called from most credit hours to least credit hours to select their specific unit from the map.
 Sign-up night for 1-3-person housing is at 8 p.m. on March 9.
 Sign-up night for 4-person units is March 30.
 Groups with 200+ earned hours arrive at 7 p.m.
 Groups with 199.9 or less hours arrive at 8:30 p.m.